Healthy Homes Assessment Bay View

 What are unjustifiable gaps or holes?

-If you are able to feel external air entering or the air is clear from a gap or hole and you can feel it, it is likely a crack or crack that requirements sealing in the way you can.
-Cracks or gaps with large gaps must be sealed permanently.
-Gaps greater than 3mm that allow air in or out of the home need seals.
-For example, if an open fireplace is not in use, it could cause draughts, and should be shut from.
-Property managers and landlords are accountable for ensuring that these draughts are stopped whenever possible.
+If you can feel external air flowing in or a clear draught from a crack or a gap, then it is most likely a gap or an opening that needs sealing in some way.
+Cracks and gaps that are large should be stopped permanently.
+Gaps greater than 3mm that allow air in or out into your home require sealing.
+For example, if the open fireplace isn’t used it can cause draughts and must be sealed off.
+Property managers and landlords are accountable for ensuring that these draughts are stopped in the maximum extent imaginable.

-There is no require to cover up holes or gaps that are part of the construction.
-For example, tiny gaps around doors and windows could be required to allow for movement of the building when the home gets warmer and cooler, in order to let them be opened and closed rather instead of being stuck.
-We will check the windows and doors in your Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps in the building.
+For example, tiny gaps around doors and windows could be necessary to allow for movement within the structure as the household is heated and cools in order to let them be closed and opened instead of instead of being stuck.
+We will check the windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections